 A wedding is a huge event in a family’s history and very often involves a year’s worth of planning.
 I believe guests should show their appreciation for the momentous occasion by wearing something more than what they'd wear to a neighborhood cocktail party.
 This doesn’t mean, however, that you have to buy a dress you’ll never have occasion to wear again.
 Or even that you have to buy a dress.
 To get the most use out of a wedding outfit, pick one that’s…

-- Good for Day and Evening.
+Good for Day and Evening.
 It's not always possible, but I love when I find a great dress that can be worn to both day and evening events.
-When I want to buy a dress that works for either side of sunset, I consider two things: 1) fabric and 2) pattern.
-I look for a garment in a solid color or with an abstract or geometric design.
-Sheath dresses, another timeless style, are available in lots of rich colors this season.
-Take, for instance, this Won Hundred Sohe Dress ($265) from Shopbop.
+When I want to buy a dress that works for either side of sunset, fabric is a big consideration.
+The rich indigo blue fabric of this lovely Talbots Women's Peony Matelasse Seamed Sheath (Dress length= 38 1/2") is a perfect example.

-- Good for Dressy Affairs.
+Good for Dressy Affairs.
 There's no question in my mind: If you want a dress that looks smashing at both a nice gathering and a grand affair, choose something in a rich pattern and fabric.
 In the metropolitan New York area, you can't go wrong with a well-made black sheath for evening weddings.
-To look smashing at an evening affair, add a little glittery embellishment, like the jacket in my friends outfit at the top of the post or this Anne Klein Matte Jersey Sheath (Black, Size 12) ($139).
-Available in Sizes 2-14.
+I love the batwing sleeve trend, like this Adrianna Papell Asymmetrical Overlay Dress.
+Avoiding black these days?
+This dress also comes in night blue or pansy.

-- Fabulous for Your Figure.
+Fabulous for Your Figure.
 I've listed this strategy last because I figure it really goes without saying.
 If you feel like a million bucks in a dress that flatters your body shape, you'll look like a million bucks.
 And that's the way you should look at a wedding.
 There are dresses to flatter every body shape this season.
-I'm particularly fond of dresses with draping.
-Draping is great for hiding little lumps and bumps.
-Here are two lovely examples...